I've got a story to share with you that I hope can help you reframe where you're at right now if you've been feeling clobbered by life.

 That moment has changed my approach to fighting and my approach to life, forever.
 I tell anyone that asks about how painful it was, “it was the most painless 10 seconds of the 42 times that I’ve stepped into the ring”.

 Physically painless.
 I never saw the shot that hit me.

-Psychologically and emotionally, it was some of the most challenging times as a Muay Thai boxer.
+Psychologically and emotionally, were some of the most challenging times as a Muay Thai boxer.

 I questioned my skills as a boxer, I questioned my future in the sport as my knee was injured from the fight, I questioned my duties as a single father, providing for my 8 year old son.

 In the 10 seconds that I laid unconscious on the canvas, it led me to spend the next 13 months on the sidelines rebuilding my mind,body and spirit.

 After months of living in denial and confusion, I finally sought help to rehabilitate my knee, and then developed the belief that I could get back to 100%.
 This belief led me to the gym to train for my comeback.
 Then, earning a shot at the WKA North American Championship in 2010.

 I won the belt and proved to myself that we are always the cause and effect of our own actions.